naoTimesdev/ndiscord.py/docs/api.rst

     :param last_pin: The latest message that was pinned as an aware datetime in UTC.
 Could be ``None``.
     :type last_pin: Optional[:class:`datetime.datetime`]

+.. function:: on_guild_scheduled_event_create(event)

+    Called whenever a scheduled event is created from a guild.

+    ..
+TODO check if this requires any Intents.

+    .. versionadded:: 2.0

+    :param event: The scheduled event that got created.
+    :type event: :class:`GuildScheduledEvent`

+.. function:: guild_scheduled_event_remove(event)

+    Called whenever a scheduled event is removed from a guild.

+    ..
+TODO check if this requires any Intents.

+    .. versionadded:: 2.0

+    :param event: The scheduled event that got removed.
+    :type event: :class:`GuildScheduledEvent`

+.. function:: guild_scheduled_event_update(before, after)

+    Called whenever a scheduled event is updated from a guild.

+    ..
+TODO check if this requires any Intents.

+    .. versionadded:: 2.0

+    :param before: The scheduled event before it got updated.
+    :type before: :class:`GuildScheduledEvent`
+    :param after: The scheduled event after it got updated.
+    :type after: :class:`GuildScheduledEvent`

+.. function:: on_guild_scheduled_event_member_join(event, member)
+              on_guild_scheduled_event_member_remove(event, member)

+    Called whenever a :class:`Member` leaves or joins a :class:`GuildScheduledEvent`

+    You can later access the member via :meth:`GuildScheduledEvent.get_member` or :attr:`GuildScheduledEvent.members`.

+    ..
+TODO check if this requires any Intents.

+    .. versionadded:: 2.0

+    :param event: The scheduled event that got updated.
+    :type event: :class:`GuildScheduledEvent`
+    :param member: The member who joined or left the event.
+    :type member: :class:`Member`

 .. function:: on_thread_join(thread)

     Called whenever a thread is joined or created.
 Note that from the API's perspective there is no way to